James Morisset: Military career

+Norfolk Island

-While in England Morisset reported on convict control in New South Wales and applied for the post of commandant of Norfolk Island which was about to be re-established as a penal settlement for the most hardened convicts.
+Morisset returned to England on leave in February 1825 where, at the age of 43, he married Emily Louisa Vaux.
+While in England, Morisset reported on convict control in New South Wales and applied for the post of commandant of Norfolk Island, which was about to be re-established as a penal settlement for the most hardened convicts.
 He was recommended for this position by Bathurst, the Secretary of State for War and the Colonies, and promoted lieutenant colonel, but Governor Ralph Darling appointed him instead as superintendent of police.
-The Governor was apparently reluctant to appoint Morisset to Norfolk Island because of the high salary he had been promised and because he insisted in taking his family.
-Morisset bitterly resented this (?) no proof of this statement, but in 1829 got his way and was appointed commandant of Norfolk Island.
+The Governor was apparently reluctant to appoint Morisset to Norfolk Island because of the high salary he had been promised and because he insisted on taking his family.
+Morisset bitterly resented this, but in 1829 got his way and was appointed commandant of Norfolk Island.
 At the time the convict population was about 200 but rose to over 550 by 1831, and 700 the next year.

 During his tenure there the convicts made several attempts at mutiny, and he gained the reputation as a strict disciplinarian.
 Governor Darling regretted that "nothing but Severity has been attempted, to effect [the convicts] reformation'.
-Morisset recommended importing a treadmill, a common form (Producing food) of punishment at the time, but the British government objected on the grounds of expense.
+Morisset recommended importing a treadmill, but the British government objected on the grounds of expense.

 Darling was sympathetic to Morisset, calling him "a very Zealous Officer" whose duties were of "a most arduous nature".
 He observed that "the Conduct of the Prisoners has of late been outrageous in the extreme, having repeatedly avowed … to Murder every one employed at the Settlement, and it is only by the utmost vigilance that they have been prevented accomplishing their object."
 The convicts, he noted "are Men of the most desperate Character".
 Morisset requested to be moved, but the government replied that he "should be reminded that it was at his own solicitations that he was appointed".

 The editor of a Sydney newspaper, E. S. Hall, wrote in 1832 that the convicts on Norfolk Island had been "made the prey of hunger and nakedness at the caprice of monsters in human form … and cut to pieces by the scourge … [and] have no redress or the least enquiry made into their suffering".

 An abortive mutiny in January 1834, which led to nine deaths and many wounded, resulted in a trial of the ringleaders being held on Norfolk Island instead of in Sydney.

-During his time at Norfolk Island Morisset was dogged by ill-health, perhaps a result of his old head wound, and in 1834, because of a violent nervous disorder was given a year's leave in Sydney, Foster Fyans being appointed to act in his place.
+During his time at Norfolk Island, Morisset was dogged by ill-health, perhaps a result of his old head wound, and in 1834, because of a violent nervous disorder, was given a year's leave in Sydney, Foster Fyans being appointed to act in his place.
 When this leave expired Morisset resigned his post.